NFL Preseason Week 3 Preview: Biggest Question Facing Each Team

 Sam Darnold appears well on his way to becoming the Jets' starting quarterback.
 The rookie already got the nod to open the second preseason contest.
 Whether he does so against the Giants will indicate how far he is along the learning curve.

 Josh McCown has completed one preseason pass so far.
 Teddy Bridgewater seems more likely to be trade bait than a starter.
-Head coach Todd Bowles could lean on either to make sure Darnold isn't rushed.
-But if the 21-year-old starts a second straight contest, the decision is all but made.
+Head coach Todd Bowles could lean on either to make sure Darnold isn't rushed, but if the 21-year-old starts a second straight contest, the decision is all but made.

 Denver Broncos at Washington Redskins